MoserMichael/teach-your-children-well/other-stuff.md

 ---11/05/22 20:57:09----------------------

 One question that they sometimes ask at job interviews: How many filling stations are there in the usa?
-(A filling station is a place where a car can get fuel)
+(A filling station is a place where a car can get fuel for your car)

 Of course there is no one right way to answer such a question; the place where they ask this question wants to see, how you solve a problem like this.
 It is important to show, that you do something to solve the problem, and that you don't give up.